nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/managing-content/content-edit.md

     - drag-and-drop
 tree_item_index: 300
 ---
+{{! excerpt}}
-Editing a document means modifying its content (i.e. the attached file of a file document, the text of a note, etc.), or simply editing the title, description or any property of the document.
+Editing a document consists in modifying its content (i.e. the attached file of a file document, the text of a note, etc.), as well as simply editing the title, description or any property of the document.
+{{! /excerpt}}

 You can also edit documents using Nuxeo Drive.
 For more information, see [Nuxeo Drive Editing Documents]({{page space='client-apps' page='nuxeo-drive/#editing-documents'}}).

 ## Editing Properties

-Properties of the documents, a.k.a. metadata, help the document to be more accurately referenced.
+Properties of the documents, a.k.a. metadata, ensure that the document is referenced more accurately.
 Some properties are automatically filled in by the system, but most of them need to be filled in by users.
 When you create a document (file, note, workspace, section, or any other document type), its properties are empty.

-The Nuxeo Platform uses Dublin Core metadata by default, although not all of them are necessarily displayed to the user by default.
+The Nuxeo Platform uses Dublin Core metadata by default, although not all of them are displayed to the user by default.
 Dublin Core metadata are:

 {{{multiexcerpt 'metadata' page='userdoc/editing-content'}}}